Wilson Logistics: Company-Sponsored CDL Training

 How much time in classroom?

-Wilson Logistics's program is designed around hands on training in the truck.
-The initial 3 days will be spent in the classroom while the rest of the program will take place in the truck itself.
+The program is designed around hands-on training in the truck.
+The initial days are spent in the classroom, with the majority of the program taking place in the truck itself.

 TruckingTruth's View On Wilson Logistics Training Itinerary